Better Call Saul: Premise

 Better Call Saul is a spin-off of Breaking Bad, a popular crime drama television series that ran from 2008 to 2013.
 It is primarily a prequel that focuses on Jimmy McGill, a former con artist aiming to gain respectability as a public defender, and chronicles his gradual transformation into his eventual Breaking Bad persona of Saul Goodman, the flamboyant criminal lawyer with ties to the drug cartel.
 Most of the show takes place over a two-year period before the events of Breaking Bad, spanning approximately 2002 to 2004.

 Jimmy is inspired by his older brother Chuck McGill to leave his Chicago-area conman past, when he was known as "Slippin' Jimmy".
 He initially works in the mailroom at his brother's Albuquerque law firm, Hamlin, Hamlin & McGill (HHM), where managing partner Howard Hamlin becomes his nemesis.
 While at HHM Jimmy befriends Kim Wexler, a fellow mailroom employee who completes law school and becomes one of the firm's associates, and their friendship later turns romantic.
-Jimmy is motivated by Chuck's success to finish college and complete a Juris Doctor degree through a correspondence law school, the fictitious University of American Samoa.
+Jimmy is motivated by Chuck's success to finish college and complete a Juris Doctor degree through a correspondence law school, the University of American Samoa.

 After attaining admission to the bar but being denied employment at HHM, Jimmy's pursuits focus on low-paying clients, including working as a public defender.
-He later begins to build a practice in elder law, which leads to a prolonged lawsuit against a nursing home chain when he discovers it is defrauding its clients.
+He later begins to build a practice in elder law, which leads to a prolonged lawsuit against a nursing home chain called Sandpiper Crossing when he discovers it is defrauding its clients.
 He and Chuck begin working together on a class-action suit, which Chuck quickly turns over to HHM, squeezing out Jimmy.
 Jimmy begins to unravel due to Chuck's constant belittling, sabotage, and vindictive behavior toward him.
 Jimmy's life and career begin to intersect with the illegal narcotics trade and feature characters and story arcs that continue into Breaking Bad.